377th Field Artillery Regiment: World War II

 First activated on 16 August 1942 at Camp Claiborne, Louisiana, as the 377th Parachute Field Artillery Battalion (377th PFAB).
 The 377th PFAB, under the command of Lieutenant Colonel Benjamin Weisberg, participated in the development of doctrine for the employment of Parachute Artillery.
 After training in the United States, the battalion sailed to England, arriving in Liverpool on 18 October 1943.

-During late 1943 and early 1944, the battalion participated in training in preparation for Operation Overlord.
+Based at Benham Valence, Berkshire, England, the battalion conducted additional training in preparation for Operation Overlord.

 Normandy

 On 6 June 1944, the 377th PFAB participated in Operation Overlord, the Normandy Invasion, parachuting onto Drop Zone A east of St. Mere Eglise in support of the 502nd Parachute Infantry Regiment.
 The drop went poorly, and the battalion lost 11 of its 12 75mm pack howitzers.
 The Paratroopers of the battalion fought as infantrymen until replacement howitzers arrived on 14 June 1944.
+On 7 June 1944, 33 artillerymen from the battery, under the command of Lt Thomas Swirczynski captured 130 Germans near Hau-des-dunes.
+Other artillerymen from the battery served with other artillery units, manning salvaged US pieces and even two captured German howitzers.
+By 14 June 1944, the battery was consolidated and re-armed with new howitzers landed over the Normandy beaches.
 The battalion executive officer, Major Louis H. Cotton, was wounded during the drop and had to be evacuated.